-- Outcome improvement before and after adoption of CPS
+- Improvements in youth outcomes after the adoption of CPS

-- Cost-savings related to decreases in restraint and seclusion
+- Cost-savings related to decreases in punitive school discipline and restrictive clinical interventions

 - The impact of various implementation strategies on organization-wide CPS

-At times, we seek Research Assistants, Research Coordinators, and Research Associates to help us in our research endeavors.
+We may be seeking Research Assistants or Research Scientists for our current projects.
 These positions report directly to the Principal Investigator.
 Specific projects assigned to these staff members depend upon education, interest, and experience.

-Occasionally, we also seek unpaid interns who are currently attending college or graduate school in a related field and who would like to gain research experience by working in our lab for 8 to 12 hours per week.
+Occasionally, we may have unpaid internships available for current undergraduate or graduate students in a related field who would like to gain research experience by working in our lab for 8 to 12 hours per week.

-- Agreement with the mission, vision, and values of Think:Kids is a must.
+For all positions, agreement with the mission, vision, and values of Think:Kids is a must.
 Contact us to see if positions are currently available.

-Below is a sampling of recent publications from our laboratory.
+Below is an abbreviated list of recent publications from our laboratory.
 For a more comprehensive list of publications on the Collaborative Problem Solving approach, visit the Think:Kids website.